viswanathgs/ml-zettelkasten/papers-neuro-ai.md

 - **Abstract**:
   - > The complete connectome of the Drosophila larva brain offers a unique opportunity to investigate whether biologically evolved circuits can support artificial intelligence.
 We convert this wiring diagram into a Biological Processing Unit (BPU)—a fixed recurrent network derived directly from synaptic connectivity.
 Despite its modest size (3,000 neurons and 65,000 weights between them), the unmodified BPU achieves 98% accuracy on MNIST and 58% on CIFAR-10, surpassing size-matched MLPs.
 Scaling the BPU via structured connectome expansions further improves CIFAR-10 performance, while modality-specific ablations reveal the uneven contributions of different sensory subsystems.
 On the ChessBench dataset, a lightweight GNN-BPU model trained on only 10,000 games achieves 60% move accuracy, nearly 10x better than any size transformer.
 Moreover, CNN-BPU models with ∼2M parameters outperform parameter-matched Transformers, and with a depth-6 minimax search at inference, reach 91.7% accuracy, exceeding even a 9M-parameter Transformer baseline.
 These results demonstrate the potential of biofidelic neural architectures to support complex cognitive tasks and motivate scaling to larger and more intelligent connectomes in future work.
+- **Basic Terminology**:
+  - Axons: specialized for sending signals (presynaptic terminals)
+  - Dendrites: specialized for receiving signals (postsynaptic sites)
+  - Edges aren't symmetric:
+    - A -> B means neuron A’s axon terminal synapses onto neuron B’s dendrite.
+    - The opposite is a different connection and may or may not exist.
 - **Intro**
   - <https://www.biorxiv.org/content/10.1101/2022.11.28.516756v1> mapped **an entire Drosophila larval connectome of 3k neurons and 65k weights** between them.
     - Opportunity to examine a fully nature-optimized neural net.